 The first line of defense against tooth decay and other oral problems is always preventative care, but sometimes decay will occur to even people who practice great oral hygiene.
 Likewise, there is always a chance that teeth get broken, chipped or knocked out entirely, all of which can make restorative dentistry a necessity.

-Fillings can be used to treat decay in relatively early stages.
-There are several options.
-A tooth-colored filling can be used, and is often paired with a dental sealant for added protection.
-In some situations, a metal filling is more appropriate.
-No further care is required once a filling is in, and your child should resume his or her normal oral care routine.
+In the relatively early stages of decay, fillings can be used for treatment.
+There are many options available.
+Tooth-colored fillings are a solid choice, and are often paired with a dental sealant for additional protection.
+In some cases, a metal filling is more appropriate.
+Once a filling is in, no further care is required, and your child can resume his or her normal oral care routine.

-When decay has progressed significantly, a nerve treatment may be called for.
-Decay is especially serious for baby teeth, and extraction is a last resort, so a nerve treatment can salvage the tooth and keep it place to act as a spacer for the permanent tooth that will replace it.
+A nerve treatment may be called for when decay has progressed significantly.
+Usually, decay isn’t a common occurrence in young children, but sometimes even the smallest detail can quickly lead to big problems.
+Decay is especially serious for baby teeth, and extraction is the last resort, so a nerve treatment from Kids Choice can salvage the baby tooth and keep it in place to act as a spacer for the permanent tooth that will replace it later.

-In the event that a tooth can’t be salvaged, a space maintainer may be used to make sure teeth don’t drift, and there’s enough room for the permanent to come through.
+If a tooth can’t be salvaged at all, then a space maintainer can be used to make sure surrounding teeth don’t drift, and there’s enough room for the permanent ones to come through.

-Crowns can be used to protect teeth that are extensively decayed or have had a nerve treatment.
-Metal crowns are often used for molars in the back of the mouth that endure the most pressure from chewing and grinding.
-Tooth-colored resin crowns are also available for front teeth to ensure a more natural smile.
+When teeth are extensively decayed or have had nerve treatment, crowns can be used to protect them.
+Metal crowns are frequently used for molars in the back of the mouth that endure the most pressure from chewing and grinding.
+Tooth-colored resin crowns are also available for the more visible front teeth to ensure a more natural smile.